-Yes, however, if the marriage is held at St. Thomas, we will one of the marriage forms approved by the General Convention of the Episcopal Church.
+Yes, however, if the marriage is held at St. Thomas, we will use one of the marriage forms approved by the General Convention of the Episcopal Church.

 My fiance is Jewish (or Buddhist, etc.).
 Can we have a joint Episcopal/Jewish (Buddhist, etc.) wedding?

 As long as one member of the couple is a baptized Christian, Rev. Rob or Rev. Kathleen can officiate.
-However, they normally use one of the Episcopal marriage services; other formats would need to be discussed with him directly.
+However, they normally use one of the Episcopal marriage services; other formats would need to be discussed with them directly.

 How much does it cost?